C-sharpProjects/WPF-Camera-Frame-Analyzer/README.md

 ## 🐛 The Problem

-### Original Intern's Code Issues
+### Original  Code Issues

-An intern was tasked with implementing the frame capture and processing system.
+It was implemented the frame capture and processing system.
 Their implementation contained several **critical bugs**:

 #### 1. **Data Corruption - Shared Buffer**
 ```csharp